-Now all you have to do is click on “Write Button”.
+Now all you have to do is click on the “Write Button”.
 Now in Few Minutes files will be copied to the USB Drive and you will be able to dual boot Windows 10 and Ubuntu.

 How to Turn Off Fast Boot

-If you have UEFI bootloader, then you need to Turn off the fast boot to speed up the boot time.
+If you have a UEFI bootloader, then you need to Turn off the fast boot to speed up the boot time.
 Windows prevents booting from a USB until it has fully loaded.
 And If we Don’t turn off then Windows Prevent to Boot Ubuntu from USB Drive.

 Done you successfully Turn Off Fast Boot, Now it will help you in Speed up the Boot Time.